vomaufgang/publish/CONTRIBUTING.md

    $ git push origin name-of-your-bugfix-or-feature
    ~~~

-8. Submit a pull request through the GitHub website.
+8. Submit a pull request through the GitLab website.

    **Note**: Don't forget to add yourself to the list of contributors in AUTHORS.rst. :smiley: